 3. Are my prescriptions covered?

-Many individual health insurance plans will usually cover your prescriptions, in some cases; a deductible (the amount you pay before your insurance begins paying benefits) is required before the plan pays.
+Many individual health plans cover your prescriptions.
+A deductible — the amount you pay before your insurance begins paying benefits — is often required before the plan pays.

 Plan details differ.
 So be sure to check how a plan covers: